Towards Interpretable and Efficient Attention: Compressing All by Contracting a Few: Methods

+To gain some intuition of the gap in expressive capacity among the aforementioned mechanisms, we illustrate their compression patterns in the right panel of \figref{fig:CBT}.
+The channel attention variant is restricted to compressing input tokens along fixed axes parameterized by $\Us$, whereas the linear attention variant compresses them along principal directions that are dynamically determined by the input.
+We argue that such a dynamism is crucial for in-context learning~\cite{Brown:NIPS2020-GPT3} and for mitigating superposition~\cite{elhage2022toy}.
+In contrast, softmax attention exhibits much greater flexibility, as it manipulates each token independently.
+Actually, its compression can be viewed as operating in an $N$-dimensional space, rather than in the $d$-dimensional feature space~\cite{Han:ICCV2023-FLattenTransformer}.
+Our proposed CBSA aims to approximate the behavior of softmax attention while significantly reducing computational cost.

-Besides a graph perspective, the above findings can also be interpreted from a dictionary learning perspective, by treating the representatives as atoms of a dictionary.
-When the representatives are orthogonal and fixed, they form a complete dictionary; when they are orthogonal but input-dependent, they resemble a submatrix of an overcomplete dictionary in compressed sensing~\cite{Candes:TIT2005}.
-When the input tokens themselves serve as representatives, they constitute a self-expressive dictionary~\cite{Elhamifar:CVPR2009-SSC}.
+The above findings can also be interpreted from a dictionary learning perspective, where the representatives correspond to the atoms of a dictionary.
+When the representatives are orthogonal and fixed, they form a complete dictionary; when they are orthogonal yet input-dependent, they resemble a submatrix of an overcomplete dictionary as in compressed sensing~\cite{Candes:TIT2005}.
+When the input tokens themselves serve as representatives, they constitute a self-expressive dictionary~\cite{Elhamifar:CVPR2009-SSC}. }